lambdaclass/concrete/research/stdlib/allocation-budgets.md

 3. If all allocation paths are inside non-recursive, bounded-iteration code → `Bounded`
 4. Otherwise → `Unbounded`

-Option A requires ~800-1200 lines across Check.lean, CoreCheck.lean, Report.lean, and stdlib annotations.
-The hard part is defining how budgets compose across function calls and what "bounded" means precisely.
+An enforceable budget requires work across checking, reporting, policy, and stdlib contracts.
+The hard part is defining how budgets compose across function calls and what "bounded" means precisely, not adding another capability name.

 ## Difficulty Assessment